CodeDuchess/FizzBuzz-in-Multiple-Languages/README.md

 Exercise designed for comparison purposes.
-The goal is to compare loops and conditional in different languages to better understand their syntatic and other differences.
+The goal is to compare loops and conditional statements in different languages to better understand their syntatic and other differences.
+Phase 1 includes JavaScript and C#.
+Phase 2 will include Java and Ruby.